 What is Spear Phishing?

 What makes them so successful?
-Good question!
-Ferguson, an NSA agent and West Point Professor, said that the spoofed emails used in the attack look like they’ve been sent by well-known market actors such as PayPal, Google, Spotify, Netflix, and even Apple Pay.
+Spoofed emails used in the attack look like they’ve been sent by well-known market actors such as PayPal, Google, Spotify, Netflix, and even Apple Pay.

-In some cases, they make even take the guise of in-house emails, asking the employee to fill in credential requests.
+Spear phishing usually takes the guise of in-house emails, asking employees to fill in credential requests.
 Why would someone be willing to share his/her credentials via email?
-Well, think of it this way: how likely are you to nix an email from your CEO, asking you ‘nicely’ to share your password and user because you’re far behind on your deadlines?
+Well, think of it this way: how likely are you to nix an email from your CEO, asking you to share your password and user because you’re far behind on your deadlines?

 To further enforce the illusion, these spoofed emails use the moniker of an authoritarian figure (CEO, CTO).

 And yes; the unaware user will click on any link, share any details, no matter how private they are, and will go on thinking that he dodged another bullet.
 Unfortunately, that reply will never reach your boss; it will only end up in some hacker’s database who will have complete access to the company’s records.

 Because the ‘spoofer’ really does his homework.
 Before launching the spear, the attacker will try to gather as much info as he can about his victim: name, work address, company’s profile, position, phone numbers, emails.
 When he has enough info, he will dispatch a cleverly penned email to the victim.